Level/abstract-level/UPGRADING.md

 </details>

-## Upcoming
+## 2.0.0

-_This is a work in progress upgrade guide for the upcoming 2.0.0 release._

-This release drops callbacks, not-found errors, support of Node.js < 16, and adds a new feature called [hooks](./README.md#hooks).
+**This release adds [hooks](./README.md#hooks) and drops callbacks, not-found errors and support of Node.js < 16.
 The guide for this release consists of two sections.
-One for the public API, relevant to all consumers of `abstract-level` and implementations thereof (`level`, `classic-level`, `memory-level` et cetera) and another for the private API that only implementors should have to read.
+One for the public API, relevant to all consumers of `abstract-level` and implementations thereof (`level`, `classic-level`, `memory-level` et cetera) and another for the private API that only implementors should have to read.**

 If you're upgrading from `levelup`, `abstract-leveldown` or other old modules, it's recommended to first upgrade to `abstract-level` 1.x because that version includes compatibility checks that have since been removed.